 - Use visualization exercises and deep breathing to delay orgasm.

-There is no right or wrong duration of sex — no standard definition of what is normal.
+There is no right or wrong regarding the duration of sex — no standard definition of what is typical.

-People should communicate what makes sex feel good and satisfying for them and structure the encounter around that.
+People should communicate what makes sex feel good and satisfying for them and structure the encounter around this.
 Having continual open communication and focusing on each individual’s pleasure can generally make sex better.